 - In ElfQuest, the telepathic Wolfrider elves all possess "soul names", the knowledge of which gives another elf access to the owner's most intimate thoughts and feelings.
 Therefore all Wolfriders guard their soul names carefully from all except their closest friends and lovers.
 However, the involuntary mating urge called Recognition sabotages this by forcing the affected couple to exchange soul names.
 On one occasion Big Bad Winnowill learned Dewshine's soul name and attempted to use the knowledge to coerce her, which only went to show how evil Winnowill was.
 On another occasion, Nightfall unilaterally gave her lovemate Redlance her soul name before placing herself in danger, so that if she died her soul would still be joined to his.
 She later brought Redlance back from the verge of catatonic shock by persuading him to give her his soul name, causing their souls to become one.

 - This was a favourite trick of Con Man/Occultist Igor Bromhead in the Hellboy comics.
 Most memorably used in the "Box Full of Evil" storyline to enslave H.B.'s demon-cousin Ualac, and then to paralyze Hellboy himself so they could steal his mystical Crown of the Apocalypse and Right Hand of Doom.
-It backfired, though, since Hellboy's "True Name", Anung Un Rama, means "World Destroyer, The Great Beast"—a role Hellboy had long since renounced.
+It backfired, though, since Hellboy's "True Name", Anung Un Rama, means "World Destroyer, The Great Beast"—a role Ualac had just usurped from Hellboy by stealing his crown.
 When Hellboy realized this, Bromhead's hold over him was broken.
 Most recently, he used the true name of the human component in Hecate's replacement body to imprison her.

 - Specifically in Box Full of Evil, this is done thrice: first with Igor Bromhead commanding the demon Ualac using its true name, secondly with Bromhead commanding Hellboy himself with his true name, Anung Un Rama, and finally with Hellboy commanding Ualac using his own name (Anung Un Rama, again) which had transferred to Ualac when the demon stole Hellboy's crown of fire.